-Cash paid for business acquisitions during the firstsix months of 2017 compared to 2016 was related to our acquisition of Freightex Ltd (2017), Nightline (2017) and area franchise rights related to The UPS Store (2016).
+Cash paid for business acquisitions during the firstnine months of 2017 was related to the purchases of Freightex, Nightline and other smaller acquisitions compared to the acquisition of The UPS Store area franchise rights in 2016.
 Other investing activities are impacted by changes in our non-current investments and restricted cash balances, capital contributions into certain investment partnerships and various other items.